BlockstreamResearch/bip-frost-dkg/README.md

 However, if `Eq(eta)` does fail, then confidentiality of the share may be broken, which makes it even more important to not reuse seeds.

 ### Ensuring Agreement
 TODO: What about replay protection?
+Ephemeral pubkeys should guarantee this, at least when they are present and hashed everytime

-Should Eq also take the ids as inputs (and if yes, as part of x)?
+TODO: Should Eq also take the ids as inputs (and if yes, as part of x)?

 TODO: The term agreement is overloaded (used for formal property of Eq and for informal property of DKG).
 Maybe rename one to consistency?
 Check the broadcast literature first